If you are an American or Canadian reading this, you probably take it for granted that you will be safe.

 Yes, there are plenty of urban plants that you can eat…

-In besieged Leningrad, people ate breads made from shrubs.
+- In besieged Leningrad, people ate bread made from shrubs.

 But history tells us that these quickly disappear in long-term disasters.
 This is why it is essential to either:

-- Get out of the city (bug out) while you still can and go somewhere with natural resources (and actually know how to use them!)
+- Get out of the city (bug-out) while you still can and go somewhere with natural resources (and know how to use them!)

 - Have a secure and sustainable source of food, such as a backyard garden or aquaponics system.

-One thing that many people take for granted is that their plumbing system brings them clean potable drinking water…
+Many people take for granted that their plumbing system brings them clean potable drinking water…

 Until a “boil alert” is called.